gabemule/codex-test/pkg/akads/README.md

 # Documentation Generator

-This module runs documentation generation based on a JSON structure file and a command module.
+This module runs documentation generation based on a JSON structure file.
 The documentation generator can be used in two modes:
 - **dev**: Running directly from the codex-test repository
 - **prod**: Running from .nexus/pkg when codex-test is cloned as .nexus in another repository